 Tim is a Chartered Financial Analyst.
 He has received an Advanced Certificate in International Economics and Finance from the Kiel Institute of World Economics in Germany and both a Master of Arts with First Class Honours (Economics) and a Bachelor of Arts (Economics) from the University of Canterbury, New Zealand.

-Rob Koczkar is Managing Director of Adamantem Capital and Chief Executive Officer of Social Ventures Australia.
+Rob Koczkar is a Managing Director of Adamantem Capital.
 His experience spans private equity, public company directorships, strategy and social impact investing.

 Rob received a BEng (Hons.) in Mechanical and Manufacturing Engineering from the University of Melbourne.
-He currently serves on the boards of Social Ventures Australia and Goodstart Early Learning Limited.
+He currently serves on the boards of Goodstart Early Learning Limited, Hygain, Servian and Zenitas.